Pre-Exam Guide:

 What to Expect: Screenings

-The EHE Health exam offers 50+ labs and screenings, all tailored according to your needs and risk factors.
+The EHE Health exam offers a full panel of screenings, all tailored according to your needs and risk factors.
 This includes:

 • Standard measurements, such as vital signs and body composition.